bfeitknecht/vault/sem5/SPCA/VRL/notes/SPCA-v-w01.md

 - floating point arithmetic's addition is not associative
 	- floats are not numbers!
 	- this is not a bug but correct specification
+- performance in the real world is about much more than asymptotic complexity
+	- constant factors may dominate